Temporal Pooling Strategies for Training-Free Anomalous Sound Detection with Self-Supervised Audio Embeddings: Results and Discussion

-On average, the proposed approach outperforms existing training-free methods across the majority of evaluated datasets, despite not relying on domain labels, machine-specific tuning, or additional constraints on the evaluation protocol.
-Although a performance gap between training-free and fully trained approaches generally remains, this gap is substantially reduced by the combination of the proposed pooling strategy and the chosen normalization approach.
+On average, systems incorporating the proposed temporal pooling strategies outperform previously reported training-free methods across the majority of evaluated datasets, despite not relying on domain labels, machine-specific tuning, or additional constraints on the evaluation protocol.
+Although methods that exploit metadata or auxiliary labels through task-specific training generally achieve stronger performance, the combination of improved temporal pooling and the normalization approach reduces the performance difference to these methods.
 In several cases, the proposed method matches or exceeds previously reported trained systems, including challenge-winning approaches on the DCASE2023 and DCASE2025 datasets.
 The remaining performance difference on the DCASE2023 evaluation set is largely attributable to domain-wise score standardization employed in \cite{saengthong2024deep}, which assumes access to domain labels and introduces dependencies between test samples that are not permitted under the strictly training-free evaluation protocol adopted here.
-Notably, on the DCASE2025 dataset, the proposed approach achieves a new state-of-the-art result, outperforming all previously reported systems, including trained methods and ensemble-based approaches.
-These findings suggest that the commonly assumed performance gap between training-free and trained \ac{asd} systems is to a considerable extent a consequence of suboptimal temporal aggregation rather than an inherent limitation of training-free approaches.
+Notably, on the DCASE2025 dataset, the proposed approach achieves the highest performance among the methods included in \Cref{tab:sota}, surpassing previously reported trained systems and ensemble-based approaches.
+One plausible explanation is that DCASE2025 contains machine-specific background noise conditions.
+Such conditions may become predictive of machine identity and therefore be exploited by trained systems.
+As a result, the learned representations may rely on background characteristics rather than the target machine sounds, reducing their sensitivity to anomalies.
+In contrast, training-free approaches do not rely on metadata-defined discrimination and are therefore not exposed to this particular failure mode.

+These findings demonstrate that temporal pooling should be treated as a tunable design choice rather than a fixed component in training-free \ac{asd}.
 Importantly, all reported results are obtained without supervised training, test-set adaptation, or domain-wise standardization.